Ticket Categories and How to Use Them

 If you change a ticket category, the ticket data will not change, although some data fields may be hidden until you change the category again to make the hidden fields visible.

-Curr MSA, add/del device/svce
+Curr MS, add/del device/svce

-Used for existing MSA customers:
+Used for existing managed services customers to:

 It's also acceptable to add a data wipe for devices that are being removed from RMM under a ticket with this category.
-(There is a ticket template you must use for this.)

 Alert